-Kirton brickworks, Nottinghamshire operated by Hansons produces high quality facing bricks.
+- 6.18 Kirton brickworks, Nottinghamshire operated by Forterra Building Products Ltd produces high quality facing bricks.
 Its main source of clay is the adjacent quarry located on the Mercia Mudstone resource.
 Nearly all of the mineral extracted is red firing clay, but some cream firing clay is also extracted.
 Permitted reserves of red firing brick clay are anticipated by the operator to be exhausted by 2023.
 The reserves of cream firing clays are worked in a separate part of the pit and are expected to last until at least 2030.
-The operator is promoting a site to extend the quarry as part of the local plan process.

-Nottinghamshire County Council, in the Minerals Local Plan Preferred Options 2013, identify the existing reserves at Kirton and an extension area to the quarry as being sufficient to enable a 25 year landbank to be maintained at Kirton over the plan period.
+The operator is promoting a site to extend the quarry as part of the local plan process. - 6.19 Nottinghamshire County Council, in the Minerals Local Plan Submission Plan March 2016, identifies that the existing reserves at Kirton and an extension area to the quarry as being sufficient to enable a 25 year landbank to be maintained at Kirton over the plan period.

-6.10 Measham and Desford
+Measham and Desford

-Measham and Desford brickworks, operated by Hansons, are located in Leicestershire.
+6.20 Measham and Desford brickworks, operated by Forterra Building Products Ltd, are located in Leicestershire.
 Both of these works are supplied principally with brick clay from adjoining quarries.
-The most recent information about reserves indicates that at 1/1/2015 Desford had approximately 15 years of permitted reserves and Measham 13 years.
+The most recent information about reserves 17 indicates that at 1/1/2015 Desford had approximately 15 years of permitted reserves and Measham 13 years.
 Leicestershire County Council is preparing a new Minerals and Waste Plan which will replace its adopted Core Strategies.
 This new Plan will include polices to allow for the additional working of brick clay to ensure the supply of material to the existing brickworks and to maintain a 25 year landbank of permitted reserves.

-6.11 Foxlow Tip, Barrow Hill
+Foxlow Tip, Barrow Hill

-Planning permission was granted in 2008 for the extraction of 600,000 tonnes of brick clay from land adjacent to Foxlow Tip, Barrow Hill, Staveley to supply the company's (Phoenix Brick Ltd) brickworks at Barrow Hill.
+- 6.21 Planning permission was granted in 200918 for the extraction of 600,000 tonnes of brick clay from land adjacent to Foxlow Tip, Barrow Hill, Staveley to supply the company's (Phoenix Brick Ltd) brickworks at Barrow Hill.
 The excavation lasted for three years.
 The proposal was to stockpile the clay for an additional eighteen years (21 years in total) on the footprint of the old tip.
 Clay would be removed off site at a rate of 30,000 tpa; and based on these estimates the permitted reserves would last approximately 20 years.
+Permission was also granted for the extraction of secondary aggregates and incidental coal.
 The planning permission specified that clay extracted from the site was only to be used for the purposes of supplying the brickworks at Barrow Hill.
-However, the brickworks ceased production in Spring 2013 and has since been demolished.
+However, the brickworks ceased production in Spring 2013 and has since been demolished. - 6.22 The latest information, in 2014, from the operator19 indicates that the brick clay reserves recovered from the tip totalled some 250,000 tonnes which is stockpiled on the extraction site.
+Planning permission has been granted for a waste treatment plant adjoining the former brickworks site.
+If the treatment plant is developed and performs as expected the operator has indicated that it could

-$^{11}$ Email to Derbyshire CC from Leicestershire CC, dated 7/1/15
+17 Email to Derbyshire CC from Leicestershire CC, dated 7/1/15